carlos-sierra/edb360/readme.txt

    one column (i.e. 3), a range of sections (i.e. 5c-6b) or range of columns (i.e. 5-7):

    SQL> DEF _o_release = '3b';
-   SQL> @edb360.sql T 31
+   SQL> @edb360.sql T

-   note: valid column range is 1 to 7.
+   note: valid column range for hidden parameter _o_release is 1 to 7.

+3. If you need to generate edb360 for a range of dates other than last 31 days; or change default "working hours" between 7:30AM and 7:30PM; or suppress an output format such as text or csv; modify then file edb360_00_config.sql (back it up first).

 ****************************************************************************************